Harriss1989/rock-paper-scissor-/README.md

 ![image of main menu button](/assets/images/mainmenubtn.png)

 player name input modal
 * The player can input there name in to an input box and have there name displayed in the game.
-I have limited the number of letters a palyer can input so it does not interfere with the stylings of the game.
-The player after inputting there name can use the enter key i added this for better fuctionallity.
+I have limited the number of letters a player can input so it does not interfere with the stylings of the game.
+The player after inputting their name can use the enter key I added this for better fuctionallity.

 ![image of input name field](/assets/images/playernameinput.png)